-The research park will also provide spaces where students, academics, entrepreneurs and businesses will be able to collaborate to explore new ideas, develop prototype designs, and create new clean, green, low-carbon, and sustainable products and services.
+The research park will also provide spaces where students, academics, entrepreneurs and established companies will be able to collaborate to explore new ideas, develop prototype designs and engage in the out-of-the-box thinking that drives innovation and technological advancement and will forge new clean, green, low-carbon, and sustainable products and services.

-Innovation, Yuill firmly believes, is often serendipitous and involves harnessing skills and expertise that is cross-disciplinary.
+Innovation, Yuill firmly believes, is often serendipitous and results from harnessing skills and expertise that is cross-disciplinary.

 “By bringing innovators, researchers and industry together in a vibrant ‘town square’ setting, designed specifically for structured creativity, collisions, collaboration, and community building, Cleantech Commons will offer innovators and entrepreneurs a perfect space conducive to conversation, interaction, and engagement – one where innovation can flourish, enduring partnerships can be created, and creative collaboration can be kick-started,” he explains.

 “Cleantech Commons,” Yuill emphasizes, “is being designed equally to stimulate both intellect and the imagination – and as a place where collaboration is at the heart of everything that we do.”

 He says the research park will help the region’s reputation as a centre of research, discovery and commercialization, and will boost both its economic footprint and social impact.